bitsofcotton/p0/README.md

 N.B.
 DFT differential itself is ideal for trigometric function multiply sums.
 So applying tilt itself returns curved result, but this is reasonable one on the range with IDFT * DFT condition.

+# Tips
+If sampling itself is not enough, it is hard to get taylor series we suppose without error, so prediction fails.

+# Archived
+This repository is archived.
+So without bug reports, will no change.